 So let's look at what you need to include on your resume:

 - Contact Details - You only need to include what's relevant.
 Such as name, address, telephone numbers etc. You do not need to include your date of birth, your family details, religious background, marital status etc. Make sure that you have a professional email address.
-It's also advisable to add your LinkedIn profile URL.
+Your name, address, phone number and professional email address should be displayed prominently at the top of your resume.
+It is best practice to use your full name (not a nickname).

 - Employment History - When listing your previous employment history, start from the most recent.
 Include, company/centre, location, position held, key skills/job responsibilities.
 Add years rather than months of when you started and finished. e.g. "2015-2016".